Leema-Krishna-Murali/path-fm/README.md

 **[SophontAI](https://sophontai.com/)**

-DINOv2 is a very strong SSL algorithm.
 In this repository, following a plethora of works before us, we apply DINO(V2) to the pathology space.
+If you are interested in helping out, check the open Issues.
 ## Installation

 install.sh **(Recommended)**: